 Lightly flour your work surface and rolling pin, or roll the dough between two sheets of parchment paper.
 Some bakers dust the rolling surface with a small amount of black cocoa powder rather than flour to maintain the deep color.

-Freeze assembled cookies in a single layer on a baking sheet until solid, then transfer to a freezer container with parchment between layers.
-They keep for two months and thaw in about 30 minutes at room temperature.
+Fully assembled homemade Hydrox cookies freeze well for up to two months.
+Freeze them in a single layer on a baking sheet until solid, then transfer to a freezer-safe airtight container with parchment paper between layers.

 Press a clean cooling rack gently into the rolled dough before cutting, or use an embossed rolling pin designed for cookies (I have one linked above).
 You can also skip the pattern entirely for a simpler, more rustic presentation.